 “Thank Heaven I’m not!
 But why mustn’t I?”

 “She would have,” he told himself, “a sweetheart – half-a-dozen most likely.”

 “How I know is that Mr Maulevere asked her to share his heart and vicarage – yes – before she’d been here a month.
 I thought it would be a very good thing for her, for he’s really not bad, is he?
 And she is quite without means.
-Though she’s so well connected.
+However, she’s so well connected.
 But no. Then I got it out of her that there’s someone else.”

 “I congratulate her,” said Neville lazily.
 “The jasmine’s late this year, isn’t it? “

 “The jasmine flowers in July,” said the aunt severely, “and I congratulate him.
 For if ever there was a dear, good, kind, unselfish girl . . .“

 “Then I congratulate you,” he said, “and no doubt it’s lucky for me that I’m not given to ‘that sort of thing.'”